Anomalous scaling of fermions and order parameter fluctuations at quantum criticality: Solution at the quantum critical point

 One thus has to solve three algebraic equations together with the equations for the anomalous exponents, Eq.~(\ref{eq:dirac_etas}).
 The fermion-boson vertex $\tilde{g}$ and the boson self-interaction $\tilde{u}$ are relevant couplings below three dimensions, and the flow equations for $\tilde{g}$ and $\tilde{u}$ have stable non-Gaussian $\left(\tilde{g}\neq 0,\; \tilde{u}\neq 0\right)$ solutions with finite anomalous exponents $\eta_f$ and $\eta_b$.
 The condition $\frac{d\tilde g}{d\log\Lambda} = 0$ directly implies a relation between the anomalous dimensions:

-The values of $\eta_f$ and $\eta_b$ as obtained from a numerical solution of the fixed point equations are plotted in Fig.~\ref{fig:fp_line} as a function of dimensionality $d$.
+The values of $\eta_f$ and $\eta_b$ as obtained from a numerical solution of the fixed point equations are plotted in Fig.~\ref{fig:fp_line} as a function of dimensionality $d$ for $2 \leq d \leq 3$.

+The anomalous dimensions vanish at the critical dimension $d_c = 3$.
+It is instructive to solve the fixed point equations analytically to leading order in $\eps = 3 - d$.
+For the anomalous dimensions one finds

+The fixed point values for $\tilde g^2$, $\tilde u$ and $\tilde\delta$ are all of order $\eps$.
+Terms neglected in our truncation are therefore of higher order in $\eps$.
+Note that the above results for $\eta_f$ and $\eta_b$ differ from the anomalous dimensions obtained for the Gross-Neveu model \cite{vasilev93,karkkainen94,zinnjustin96} already to leading order in $\eps$.

-At quantum criticality, the fermionic properties of the system cannot be described in terms of conventional Fermi liquid theory.
+At the quantum critical point, the fermionic properties of the system cannot be described in terms of Fermi liquid theory.
 A finite fermion anomalous dimension entails a fermion propagator scaling with an anomalous power law as

 for $\lam \to 0$, corresponding to a non-analytic frequency and momentum dependence of the self-energy.
 In particular,